-I rarely say things like, “This is a book everyone should read,” because reading preferences are so wildly varied, but Being Mortal tempts me to make that kind of blanket proclamation.
+I rarely say things like, “This is a book everyone should read,” because reading preferences are so wildly varied, but the book Being Mortal tempts me to make that kind of blanket proclamation.

 Now it’s your turn.
 You lucky duck.

-I’d read (most of) Complications: A Surgeon’s Notes on an Imperfect Science for our couples book club last year, and thought it was fascinating, and this newest book of his was instantly a best-seller, so I was definitely intrigued.
+I’d read (most of) Complications: A Surgeon’s Notes on an Imperfect Science for our couples book club the previous year, and thought it was fascinating, and this newest book of his was instantly a best-seller, so I was definitely intrigued.

 In the first section, he discusses at length how little training in geriatrics there is for most doctors today.
 It’s a decidedly unglamorous field and certainly not one of the higher paid ones, but with an aging population, this is becoming increasingly problematic.

 With our modern society, most elderly people live alone until they become to frail to be safe on their own and then they have one of two options: go to live with a family member (generally a daughter and her family) or go to a nursing home.